 The IG has no direct responsibility to, or authority over, any area subject to its audit, review, and investigation.
 Therefore, the IG office is organizationally independent from those areas which it will be auditing, reviewing, and investigating.
-The IG/Chief Audit Executive has the authority and responsibility to conduct audits and investigations of all agencies funded by the Clerk, the BCC, and departments under the County Administrator, and to issue reports thereon.
+The IG/Chief Audit Executive has the authority and responsibility to conduct audits and investigations of any operation under the direction of the Clerk or the BCC, functions for which the BCC provides financial support as separate entities in its budget, or which the BCC is the ex-officio governing body, and to issue reports thereon.